meekservices/FintekPro/replit.md

 # FintekPro - Financial Services Platform

 ## Overview
 FintekPro is a comprehensive full-stack TypeScript financial services platform for personal finance and investment management.
-It offers tools for portfolio management, real-time market data, and a wide array of financial services including stocks, mutual funds, IPOs, bonds, and loans.
-The platform aims to provide a modern, robust, and secure solution for users to manage their investments and financial planning, incorporating advanced features like family collaboration, a unified KYC compliance system, and an AI-powered financial assistant.
+It provides tools for portfolio management, real-time market data, and a wide array of financial services including stocks, mutual funds, IPOs, bonds, and loans.
+The platform aims to offer a modern, robust, and secure solution for managing investments and financial planning, incorporating features like family collaboration, a unified KYC compliance system, and an AI-powered financial assistant.

-## Recent Changes (Oct 15, 2025)

-### Admin Portal with Subdomain Routing (Oct 15, 2025)
-- **Implemented secure subdomain-based admin portal** accessible via admin.fintekpro.com
-- **Triple-layer security enforcement**:
-  1. Subdomain validation (must be on admin subdomain)
-  2. Authentication verification (must be logged in)
-  3. Role authorization (must have admin/super_admin role)
-- **Created AdminLayout** with dedicated admin navigation (dark theme, minimalist design)
-- **Built API Configuration page** for managing production API keys and service environments
-- **Admin Dashboard** with system metrics, health monitoring, and service status
-- **Subdomain detection middleware** (server/subdomain-middleware.ts) parses hostname and sets req.isAdminPortal
-- **Frontend subdomain routing** (client/src/App.tsx) automatically renders AdminLayout vs AppLayout based on subdomain
-- **Development testing**: Use `?admin=true` query parameter (dev-only, blocked in production)
-- **Production deployment**: Access via admin.fintekpro.com subdomain
-- **Security hardening**: Query parameter override restricted to NODE_ENV=development only

-## Recent Changes (Oct 15, 2025)

-### Demo Data Cleanup & Authentication Integration (Oct 15, 2025)
-- **Removed ALL hardcoded demo-user-1 and demo-portfolio-1 references** across 13+ client files
-- **Integrated useAuth hook** across all pages and components for proper authentication flow
-- Fixed TypeScript/LSP errors in all modified files - zero diagnostics remaining
-- **Files Updated**:
-  - Pages: home.tsx, portfolio.tsx, mutual-funds.tsx, capital-gains-reports.tsx, comprehensive-portfolio.tsx, wealth-management.tsx, aml-monitoring.tsx, itr-prefilled.tsx
-  - Components: multi-step-kyc-wizard.tsx, loan-dashboard.tsx, loan-application-form.tsx, capital-gains-report-viewer.tsx, transaction-report-viewer.tsx
-- **Authentication Pattern**: All components now use `const { user, isAuthenticated } = useAuth()` with proper `enabled: !!userId` flags on queries
-- **Graceful Degradation**: Application properly handles both authenticated and unauthenticated states
-- **Production Ready**: Zero blocking errors, proper error handling, type-safe data fetching

-### Cashfree Aadhaar OTP Verification Integration (Oct 13, 2025)
-- **Integrated real Cashfree OKYC API** for Aadhaar verification in Smart KYC Onboarding
-- Created `CashfreeAadhaarService` with two-step OTP flow:
-  - `generateOTP()`: Sends OTP to Aadhaar-linked mobile (returns ref_id)
-  - `verifyOTP()`: Validates OTP and retrieves complete Aadhaar holder details
-- Updated KYC wizard routes to use Cashfree API instead of mock service
-- Sandbox credentials configured: CASHFREE_APP_ID, CASHFREE_SECRET_KEY, CASHFREE_ENVIRONMENT
-- Returns comprehensive data: name, DOB, gender, father name, full address, mobile, email, photo
-- Production-ready with proper error handling and response mapping
-- **Fixed middleware role mismatch**: Added 'business_client' role to `requireClientOrHigher` middleware to support both individual and business client access to KYC wizard

-### Fixed Layout Theme & UI Consistency
-- **Established consistent layout pattern** across all pages with left sidebar navigation and footer
-- All routes now use the unified `AppLayout` component (wrapping Router in App.tsx)
-- **Updated ScrollableTabsList** to prevent tabs from sliding under navigation arrow buttons
-  - Added dynamic padding (48px) when arrows are visible
-  - Ensures tab content stays within visible area, not obscured by navigation buttons
-- **Layout structure**: Left collapsible sidebar → Main content area → Footer
-- All new pages will automatically inherit this layout theme

-### TypeScript Error Resolution
-- **Fixed all 583 TypeScript compilation errors** across server/storage.ts and server/routes.ts
-- Added comprehensive type imports for Product, SupplierProduct, ChatSession, ChatMessage, ChatAction, ChatFunction, CurrencyRate, CkycNotificationTrigger, ApplicationDocument, ProductAccountPreference, ICICILoanApplication, ICICICreditScore, PortfolioComparison, ProductPerformanceMetric and all their Insert variants
-- Application now compiles cleanly with zero TypeScript errors
-- All runtime functionality verified and working correctly

 ## User Preferences
 I want iterative development.
 I prefer detailed explanations.
 Ask before making major changes.